AreaLayer/Nostr-App-Store/README.md

-# Nostr-Apple-Store
+# Nostr App Store

-Nostr Apple Store on Nostr
+Nostr App Store on Nostr

 ##  What NAS?